shinchan-dot/SaccHammer/README.md

 # SaccHammer
-This is a VRChat world experiment with STOL using a tether.
+This is a VRChat world to experiment with STOL using a tether.